secretstartups/handbook/sales/sales-term-glossary/index.html.md

 ### Connected New Customers

-A connected new customer is the first new subscription order with an Account that is related to an existing customer Account Family (regardless of relative position in corporate hierarchy) and the iACV related to this new customer is considered "Connected New".
+A Connected New customer is the first new subscription order with an Account that is related to an existing customer Account Family (regardless of relative position in corporate hierarchy) and the ARR related to this new customer is considered "Connected New".

 ### Growth Customers